Anthony Cassar: 2019

-Cassar made his senior level debut on December 22 at the US Nationals, in an attempt to earn a shot at the Olympic Trials.
+Cassar made his senior level debut on December 22 at the US nationals, in an attempt to earn a shot at the Olympic Trials.
 He dominantly won his first two bouts to reach the semifinals, where he was forced to abandon the match due to a shoulder injury and forfeited his next contests too.
-This injury also caused the end of his senior season at Penn State.
+This injury also ended his senior season at Penn State.

 2020

 Cassar was scheduled to compete at the Last Chance Olympic Trials qualifier on March 27 at Millersville, Pennsylvania.
 However, the event was postponed along with the Olympic Games and Trials due to the COVID-19 pandemic.

 Mixed martial arts career

 On May 30, 2020, it was announced that Cassar had signed an MMA management deal with First Round Management and is expected to make the transition after the 20' (21') Summer Olympics.
 He has been training at American Top Team in the meantime, training with UFC's welterweight contender Jorge Masvidal and Nittany Lion teammate and three-time NCAA champion Bo Nickal, who is also expected to transition to mixed martial arts and train full-time at ATT after the Olympics.
 Anthony was set to make his pro MMA debut on November 19, 2022, against Idrees Wasi.
-Cassar would go on to win the bout via second round triangle armbar.
+Cassar would go on to win the bout via first round arm triangle choke.

+Anthony was next scheduled to fight John Gianatasio on October 22.
+2023, he won the bout via unanimous decision (30–27, 30–27, 30–27).